multun/blog/content/obscure-c-features-en.rst

 :c:`a[b]` is a syntactic sugar
 ==============================

 I know, I know, nothing crazy.
-But funny nonetheless !
+But funny nonetheless!

 :c:`a[b]` is literally equivalent to :c:`*(a + b)`.
 You can thus write some absolute madness such as :c:`41[yourarray + 1]`.